Can Graph Neural Networks Count Substructures?: Message Passing Neural Networks and -Weisfeiler-Lehman tests

-where $\textsc{Hash}_{t, 2}$ maps injectively from its input space to the space of colors.
-The test will terminate and return the result that the two graphs are not isomorphic if at some iteration $t$, the following two multisets differ:

-\paragraph{Some properties of $k$-WL} For graphs with unweighted edges, $1$-WL and $2$-WL are known to have the same discriminative power \citep{maron2019provably}.
+\begin{remark} For graphs with unweighted edges, $1$-WL and $2$-WL are known to have the same discriminative power \citep{maron2019provably}.
 For $k \geq 2$, it is known that $(k+1)$-WL is strictly more powerful than $k$-WL, in the sense that there exist pairs of graph distinguishable by the former but not the latter \citep{cai1992optimal}.
 Thus, with growing $k$, the set of $k$-WL tests forms a hierarchy with increasing discriminative power.
-Note that there has been an different definition of WL in the literature, sometimes known as \textit{Folklore Weisfeiler-Lehman} (FWL), with different properties \citep{maron2019provably, morris2019higher}.
-When people use the term ``Weisfeiler-Lehman test'' without specifying ``$k$'', it usually refers to $1$-WL, $2$-WL or $1$-FWL. \\
+Note that there has been an different definition of WL in the literature, sometimes known as \textit{Folklore Weisfeiler-Lehman} (FWL), with different properties \citep{maron2019provably, morris2019higher}. \footnote{When ``WL test'' is used in the literature without specifying ``$k$'', it usually refers to $1$-WL, $2$-WL or $1$-FWL.} \end{remark}

-Extending the aforementioned results by \citet{xu2018powerful, morris2019higher} in a nontrivial way to incorporate edge features, we present the following theorem, to be proved in Appendix \ref{app.mpnn_2wl}. \begin{theorem} Say two graphs $G^{[\mathtt{1}]}$ and $G^{[\mathtt{2}]}$ cannot be distinguished by $2$-WL.
-Then there is no MPNN that can distinguish them. \end{theorem} \textit{Proof intuition:} If $2$-WL cannot distinguish the two graphs, then at any iteration $t$, $\boldsymbol{\{} \cb_k^{(t)}(s): s \in V^2 \boldsymbol{\}} = \boldsymbol{\{} {\cb'}_k^{(t)}(s): s \in V^2 \boldsymbol{\}}$.
-This guarantees the existence of a bijective map from pairs of nodes in $G^{[\mathtt{1}]}$ to pairs of nodes in $G^{[\mathtt{2}]}$ that preserve the coloring.
-Through examining the update rules of $2$-WL and MPNNs, we will show by induction that for any MPNN, at the $t$th layer, such a map will also preserve the hidden states of the nodes involved in the pair as well as the edge feature.
-This implies that any MPNN with $t$ layers will return identical outputs when applied to the two graphs. \\
+Our first result is an extension of \citet{xu2018powerful, morris2019higher} to incorporate edge features. \begin{theorem} Two attributed graphs that are indistinguishable by $2$-WL cannot be distinguished by any MPNN. \end{theorem}

-This result motivates us to study what patterns $2$-WL can and cannot count in the next subsection.
+The theorem is proven in Appendix~\ref{app.mpnn_2wl}.
+Thus, it motivates us to first study what patterns $2$-WL can or cannot count.